Helping Landlords achieve the best from their investments

 Never be pressured into signing a lengthy sole agency agreement.
 They benefit no one but the letting agent.
 If an agent offers you a discount fee in return for giving them exclusivity, a 2 week notice period to change this is more than reasonable.

-In this economic climate it is more important than ever to protect your income.
-Most landlords have now realised that letting a property without a rent guarantee policy is like driving a car without insurance.
-Some letting agents offer rent guarantee policies free of charge, but there is often an excess or other exclusions.
-At Martyn Gerrard we offer a £0 excess rent guarantee policy free of charge for the first 12 months.
+In this economic climate, it is more important than ever to protect your income.
+Most landlords have now realised that letting a property without a rent protection policy is like driving a car without insurance.
+At Martyn Gerrard, we offer a rent protection and legal back up, free of charge for the first term of a tenancy.
 If you would like to know more, please contact us.

 Look at the bigger picture.